pi-hole/docs/docs/group_management/example.md

 1. **Add three groups.**

     The `Default` group has a special meaning and cannot be deleted.
-All domains, clients, and adlists without a specific group assignment are automatically managed through this group.
+All domains, clients, and subscribed lists without a specific group assignment are automatically managed through this group.
 Disabling this group will disable Pi-hole blocking for all unmanaged devices.

     ![Adding three groups](../images/group_management/example-groups.png)